Signed in as:

 There are times when we are called to go deeper in our spiritual journey, to explore more fully the story of our lives in order to discern God’s purpose.
 Here we introduce the Enneagram, an ancient tool that describes your personality in terms of who you are and how you relate to God, to others, and to yourself.

-This one-day preparation course is required for adults interested in Confirmation, Reception, or Reaffirmation.
-This class is also for anyone who is new here and might be interested in learning more about Good Shepherd and the Episcopal Church.
-Youth confirmation is a separate program addressed through our Youth Ministry program.
+This two-part preparation course is required for adults interested in Confirmation, Reception, or Reaffirmation.
+This class is also for anyone who is new to Good Shepherd or those who might be interested in learning more about the Episcopal Church.
+(Youth confirmation is a separate program addressed through our Youth Ministry program.)

 Confirmation is the public and outward affirmation of a mature commitment to Christ.
 To be confirmed, it is required that the candidate has been baptized and participates in The Episcopal Way preparation workshop.